Photo courtesy of NOISE

-New renderings of Bjarke Ingels’ East Harlem rental have been unveiled ahead of the building’s opening next month.
-The 11-story tower at 158 East 126th Street, named The Smile for its curvy shape, contains 233 apartments, with 70 of them designated affordable.
-Leasing will kick off soon at the building, with pricing for the market-rate rentals starting at roughly $2,250/month for studios.
-The building offers an impressive amenity package tailored to those working from home, including a co-working studio and an incredible rooftop with a plunge pool, three whirlpools, and an outdoor movie theater.
+Living in a starchitect-designed apartment building is now slightly more attainable.
+The Smile, a new rental tower in East Harlem designed by BIG-Bjarke Ingels Group, has officially opened.
+The 11-story tower at 158 East 126th Street, named for its grin-like shape, contains 233 apartments, 70 of which are affordable.
+Leasing kicked off in September, with pricing for the market-rate rentals starting at roughly $2,056/month.
+New photos released this week take us inside the minimalist model residences and the impressive amenity package that is tailored to those working from home, including a co-working studio and a rooftop with a plunge pool, three whirlpools, and an outdoor movie theater.

 Find out more